Drivakos/webScraper/README.md

 OpenAI API: You'll need an OpenAI API key to use the content analysis feature.

 **Installation**
-1.Clone the repository
+1. Clone the repository
 ```bash
 git clone https://github.com/your-username/web-scraper.git
 ```
-2.Navigate to the project directory:
+2. Navigate to the project directory:
 ```bash
 cd web-scraper
 ```
-3.Install the dependencies:
+3. Install the dependencies:
 ```bash
 npm install
 ```
-4.Set up the environment variables by creating a .env file in the project root:
+4. Set up the environment variables by creating a .env file in the project root:
 ```bash
 touch .env
 ```
-5.Add the following variables to your .env file:
+5. Add the following variables to your .env file:
 ```bash
 OPENAI_API_KEY=your-openai-api-key
 URLS_TO_PROCESS=[{"url":"https://example.com", "content":"blog articles"}]